Chief Executive Officer’s Statement

 Our operating performance

 Against this volatile backdrop, Global Ports not only protected its position as the leading player in the country but improved its market share in all its basins of presence, as the investments made into our ports and wider logistics services continued to attract strong backing from customers.
 Put another way, we were able to capture market share by virtue of owning the right assets in the right locations and by being quick to adapt our terminals to meet our customer’s needs.
 In total, our Consolidated Marine Container Throughput increased by 2.8% to 1.58 million TEU in 2021.
-Container throughput at VSC our Far Eastern basin terminal improved by 14.8% year-on-year, ahead of the market, while throughput volumes in the Baltic Basin centred on St. Petersburg declined by 2.3% year-on-year, less than the overall market fall of 3.7% in this sub-market.
+Container throughput at VSC our Far Eastern basin terminal improved by 14.8% year-on-year, ahead of the market, while throughput volumes in the Baltic Basin centred on S

 Our performance in the bulk cargo segment was inevitably impacted by our decision in the third quarter to cease coal handling at VSC, in order to concentrate on the Group’s core strategic container business and reduce the negative impact of our operations on the surrounding environment.
 As a result, the Group’s Consolidated Marine Bulk Throughput declined by 14.6% to 4.3 million tonnes in 2021.
 Our Ro-Ro and vehicle handling operations demonstrated very strong performance in 2021; the Group’s car-handling volumes rose by 27.8%, an impressive turnaround after the difficulties of 2020 when volumes fell by 20% as a result of the pandemic.
 Heavy Ro-Ro also recorded a strong double-digit improvement in unit volumes.